 Image: 4 young wwoofers

-Combe Farm welcomes young people from the 'workaway' organisation and we often have a hard working band of helpers from all over the globe...do email us if you'd like to join them and live on the farm helping with both cows and horses.
+VOLUNTEERING.
+Combe Farm welcomes young people from the 'workaway' organisation and others and we often have a hard working band of helpers from all over the globe...do email us if you'd like to join them and live on the farm helping with both cows and horses.

 Gwinevere enjoying some TLC from Alysia and India (above)